diffix/reference/docs/multiple-aid.md

 |     6 | AID1[4]        |
 |     5 | AID1[5]        |

-In this example we are using a low count threshold of 5 (just so it doesn't trigger).
+In this example we are using a low count threshold of 5 (just in order for it not to trigger, and make this example work).

 - The columns are sorted in descending order of `Value`
 - `No = 3`, `Nt = 2`